 Murray beats Wawrinka in 2nd comeback match

-Murray returned last week at the Queen’s Club after 11 months out and lost to Nick Kyrgios in the first round.
+Murray returned last week at the Queen’s Club and lost to Nick Kyrgios in the first round.

+He said if he believes his body can handle Grand Slam best-of-five-set matches, then he’ll play at Wimbledon, where he’s won twice.

+”If I don’t, then obviously I won’t play,” Murray said. ”I’m coming back from a very serious injury which is not easy.

+”I’m not putting any pressure on myself to make that decision after one match here or two matches, because I don’t need to.
+I can decide when I want.

+”The match with Nick was two hours, 45 minutes, and the slams, you have to be prepared for four hours.
+That (against Kyrgios) obviously could have gone another couple of sets potentially, and I didn’t feel great the following day.”

-Wawrinka’s erratic serve proved his downfall as, although he hit eight aces, he double-faulted four times, including on match point.
+Wawrinka, coming back from his own long-term knee injury, contributed to his downfall with an erratic serve.
+He hit eight aces but double-faulted four times, including on match point.

-The Swiss player has also missed much of the past year through injury, including three months before his latest return last month.

 Murray’s last success came in the fourth round of Wimbledon on July 10, 2017, when he was No. 1.